Singing is an excellent source of pleasure and fulfillment. Solo practice and Singing with others can provide a deep sense of satisfaction.

 Practice is key to a Musicians success.
 Making time to practice and spending your time practicing efficiently are skills that can be applied to all aspects of Life.

-New Fine Tune students receive our “How to Practice” E book detailing ways to encourage fun, productive, practice.
+New Fine Tune students receive our “How to Practice” Ebook detailing ways to encourage fun, productive, practice.

 We are all born with a voice.
 Since the beginning of time Humans have been vocalizing their needs and thoughts.

 The Human voice is powered by air.
 As we exhale, air flows passed our Vocal Chords.
 Our Vocal Chords (or Vocal Folds) are open when we breathe and closed when we eat.
-To Sing we leave them open just enough that they start to vibrate really fast, 100-1000 times per second depending on the note.
+To Sing, we leave them open just enough that they start to vibrate really fast, 100-1000 times per second depending on the note.
 With practice, Singers develop the muscle strength and muscle memory to position their vocal chords to sing specific notes.
 The whole head is involved with making the sound from the vocal chords resonate, the position of the head and the shape of the mouth have an effect on the voice.
-Combined with posture, good breathing and the inevitable dancing, singing is a whole body activity.
+Combined with posture, good breathing, and the inevitable dancing, singing is a whole body activity.

-The emotion of the human voice together with the ability to tell a story make music with singing way more popular that instrumentals.
+The emotion of the human voice together with the ability to tell a story make music with singing way more popular than instrumentals.
 While there have been notable instrumental hits in the Surf Rock and Big Band Genre, most instrumental hits come from Movie or TV soundtracks.
-Popular music is dominated by songs with singers, less then 5% of Americans purchase instrumental music.
+Popular music is dominated by songs with singers, less than 5% of Americans purchase instrumental music.
 The last instrumental to hit number one was Jan Hammers “Miami Vice Theme” in 1985.